 Internship Spotlights

-Many cooperatives, including Aurora Cooperative, offer summer internships which provide valuable experience in sales, crop scouting, customer service, marketing and communications, and more!
+Many commodity boards, including the Nebraska Wheat Board, offer summer internships which provide valuable experience in communications, public policy, trade, and more!

 Yanori Fixdal - Public Health Internships